moneil/dockerdemo-nginx-certbot/README.md

 $ make deploy-test
 ```

-If you have no errors you may deploy the container to production.
+If you have no errors you may ctrl-c to exit the script.

 ## Step 9: Docker host: deploy NGINX

-No errors?
-Go to your static website to production:
+You may now start your static website in production:

 ```
 $ make deploy-prod